smguerra/professional-README-generator/README.md

 * [Questions](#questions)

 ## Installation
-s
+g

 ## How to use this programme?
-s
+g

 ## License
-s
+g

 ## Contributing
-s
+g

 ## Tests
-s
+g

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at milenagg77@hotmail.com. you can find more information at: https://github.com/smguerra/professional-README-generator
+If you have any questions about the repo, open an issue or feel free to contact me on kilena@hotmail.com or [GitHub](https://github.com/smguerra). you can find more information at: https://github.com/smguerra/professional-README-generator